Lamm-Honigmann process: Process principle

 A mixture of water and e.g. any salt has according to Raoult's law a smaller vapor pressure than the pure mixture.
 More specifically, the vapor pressure depression is larger the larger the salt mass fraction is.
 This pressure potential is used in the Lamm-Honigmann process to expand the working fluid, e.g. water vapor, in an expansion device and generate mechanical or subsequently electrical energy.
-The working fluid is evaporated from a reservoir (Evaporator) and than expanded into a concentrated solution of the working fluid pair that has lower vapor pressure (Absorber).
+The working fluid is evaporated from a reservoir (Evaporator) and then expanded into a concentrated solution of the working fluid pair that has lower vapor pressure (Absorber).
 The working fluid is absorbed by the solution and heat of absorption is transferred to the evaporator to hold the pressure in the evaporator.
 During this discharging process the pressure in the absorber is rising due to dilution of the mixture, until the pressure potential is not large enough anymore to drive the expansion device or whatever is connected to it.
 The storage is discharged.

 The charging process consists of re-concentrating the working fluid mixture by means of heat or mechanical energy.
 In the case of thermal charging, the diluted solution is heated and the working fluid is desorbed and condensed in a condenser at the same pressure level.
 The heat of condensation has to be transferred to the environment or another heat sink.
 In case of mechanical charging the discharging process is literally inverted.
 A compression device brings the working fluid that is desorbed out of the mixture to a larger pressure level, where it is condensed.
 The heat of condensation is transferred to the mixture for desorption of the working fluid.

 The process can equally be realized using solid sorption pairs (e.g. Zeolith/water) or chemicals of a reversible chemical reaction (e.g. Calcium chloride/water), but no realized prototypes are known.